PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggFetcher.md

 ### Go Home when Done:

-After the program finished, go to the Switch Home to idle.
+After the program finishes, go to the Switch Home to idle.

 ### Fetch Attempts: